cdjq/DFRobot_DS323X/Python/RaspberryPi/README.md

 ## Summary

-* <br> Get real time, the initial time need to be set by users, we can get compile time, NTP time or set it by ourselves, the minimum unit: s
+* Get real-time, the initial time need to be set by users, we can get compile-time, NTP time or set it by ourselves, the minimum unit: s <br>
-* <br>Set the alarm clock, users can set two alarm clocks, can get the falling edge pulse at the interrupt pin to trigger the alarm clock
+* Set the alarm clock, users can set two alarm clocks, can get the falling edge pulse at the interrupt pin to trigger the alarm clock <br>
 * Measure the chip temperature, error: ±0.5℃ <br>
 * Read and write DS3232 chip 236-bit SRAM <br>

 ## Installation

-Download this library into RaspberryPi, and run demo with Python
+Download this library into RaspberryPi, and run the demo with Python
 ## Methods

 ```Python